jyotiska/prettytable/README.md

 ### Importing from CSV File

-Prettytable can load a local CSV file and print it on the console.
+PrettyTable can load a local CSV file and print it on the console.
 It considers the first row to generate table headers.

 ```javascript
 PrettyTable = require('prettytable');